aijianiula0601/FlowCPCVC/index.md

 ## The converted results where the mood swing of source audios are high.

-### The source audios come from vctk in test-dataset.
-Audios of target come from libritts which exclude in training.
+### The source audios come from vctk in test-dataset and audios of target come from libritts which exclude in training.

 <table>
 <tr>